anthonyfrisby/markdown-server/README.md

-# Markdown Server
+# Frisbatron Command Center

-A local Node.js server for viewing markdown files with a beautiful, collapsible sidebar interface.
+A powerful command center for viewing and managing markdown documentation with an advanced navigation interface.

 ## Features